-EQUALITIES A FAIR AND EQUAL RCT AND A MORE EQUAL WALES

-RCT Population (2017 Mid Year Estimate)

-TOTAL 239,127 Males 49% 117,201 51% 121,926 Females AGE RANGE

-RCT STAFF DATA (March 2018)
+RCT Population (2017 MYE) RCT staff data (March 2018)

-As reported in the Equalities Report 2019 Over 80% of employees live in the Council area
+Over 80% of empl oyees live in the e Council area

-over cover employees in e in the council area

-TOTAL 10,491
+Total - 239,127 Total 10,491

-Males 25.4%
+Males - 117,201 (49%) Male 25.4%

-Females 74.6%
+Females - 121,926 (51%) Female 74.6%

-Age Group Total % of Workforce
+Age range Age Group Total % of Workforce

-16-24 746 7.0%
+0-15 -18.7% 16-24 746 7.0%

-25-34 1,986 18.7%
+16-64 -62.3% 25-34 1,986 18.7%

-35-44 2,557 24.0%
+65+- 19% 35-44 2,557 24.0%

 45-54 3,213 30.2%

 55-64 1,894 17.8%

 65+ 245 2.3%

-More detailed information about the workforce can be found in the annual equalities monitoring report to Cabinet 19 March 2019.
+More detailed inf formation abou t the workforce can

+be found in the a nnual equalities s monitoring report

+to Cabinet 19 Ma rch 2019.

-The Thriving Places Index Wales for Equalities measures inequalities in Health, Income and Well-being.
+The Thriving Places Index Wales for The Thriving Places Index Wales for Equalities measures inequalities in Health, Income and

+Well-being.
 The 2019 data gives RCT a rating of 4.60.
-The measure covers many different services and different providers at a local, regional, national and international level and has fallen from 5.26 since its introduction in 2018.
+The measure covers many different

+services and different providers at a local, regional, national and international level and has

+fallen from 5.26 since its introduction in 2018.

+Equalities - A fair and equal RCT and a more equal Wales

 In the last year we have maintained our good progress towards a fair and equal RCT and we can point to many positive examples of this throughout this report as well as in our annual Equality Report which was presented to Cabinet in March 2019.

-Examples include helping children and young people aged 0-25 who as a result of their personal or family circumstances, need assistance to access and/or engage in play opportunities and youth activities; and extending the Home Library service so that people with long-term illness, mobility problems or who are full-time carers are also able to access books as part of the new @homelibraryservice.
+Examples include helping children and young people aged 0-25 years who as a result of their personal or family circumstances, need assistance to access and/or engage in play opportunities and youth activities and extending the Home Library service so that people with long-term illness, mobility problems or are full-time carers are also able to access books as part of the new @homelibraryservice.

+In the last year we have also
-In the last year we have also put in place our new Strategic Equality Plan for 2019-22 which sets out our detailed work programme with a focus on five key areas that our residents told us were most important to them

-- better understanding the needs of our communities and the barriers they face to thrive. - reducing inequalities that exist within our communities. - promoting safe communities. - reducing the gender pay gap within the Council. - creating an inclusive workforce within the Council that represents the differences in our communities.
+- put in place our new Strategic Equality Plan for 2019-22 (link when available) which sets out our detailed work programme with a focus on five key areas that our residents told us were most important to them - better understanding the needs of our communities and the barriers they face to thrive. - reducing inequalities that exist within our communities. - promoting safe communities. - reducing the gender pay gap within the Council - creating an inclusive workforce within the Council that represents the differences in our communities

-This plan reflects the Well-being of Future Generations Act and in particular helps us to show how we are contributing to a more equal Wales - a society that enables people to fulfil their potential no matter what their background or circumstances.
+This plan reflects the Well-being of Future Generations Act and in particular helps us to show how we are contributing to a more equal Wales -a society that enables people to fulfil their potential no matter what their background or circumstances.

-In the meantime, we have continued to
+In the meantime we have continued to

-- tackle hate crime and improve the monitoring of the impact of our work so that it can be robustly scrutinised by the Cwm Taf Community Cohesion Group. - encourage service managers to gain a greater understanding of customers by collecting equality monitoring data and ensure diversity is represented in decision making. - provide awareness about our employee networks and increase their membership. - implement the WAVE action plan with a specific project on whether barriers exist for career development for senior women in the organisation. - tackle the stigma of Mental Health through our commitment to the 'Time to Change' Wales Pledge. - encourage new membership to the Disability Forum to ensure it reflects our diverse communities in Rhondda Cynon Taf. - increase our knowledge and understanding of our workforce.
+- tackle hate crimes and improve the monitoring of the impact of our work so that it can be robustly scrutinised by the Cwm Taf Community Cohesion Group - encourage service managers to gain a greater understanding of customers by collecting equality monitoring data and ensure diversity is represented in decision making; - provide awareness about our employee networks and increase their membership; - continue to implement the WAVE action plan with a specific project on whether barriers exist for career development for senior women in the organisation; - continue to tackle the stigma of Mental Health through our commitment to the 'Time to Change' Wales Pledge; - encourage new membership to the Disability Forum to ensure it reflects our diverse communities in Rhondda Cynon Taf; - increase our knowledge and understanding of our workforce.